-Any student who fails to complete any prerequisite course (e.g., Corporate Finance may be required for Financial Strategy, etc.) must petition the academic coordinator to continue taking classes in the program.
-If the petition is not approved, the student will be put on an administrative leave of absence until the prerequisite courses are completed.
+Any student who fails to complete any prerequisite course (Corporate Finance may be required for Financial Strategy, etc.) must petition to the academic coordinator and the associate dean to continue taking classes in the program.
+If the petition is not approved, the student will be put on an administrative leave of absence, until they are able to enroll in the prerequisite courses.